-McFarlin earned his Juris Doctor from St. Louis University School of Law and bachelor’s degrees in history and political science from the University of Missouri.
+McFarlin earned his J.D. from Saint Louis University School of Law and bachelor’s degrees in history and political science from the University of Missouri.

-Professor Jill Evans, who served as chair of the Faculty Appointments Committee, closed, “We are looking forward to welcoming Tim to the Cumberland family.
+Associate Dean Jill Evans said, “We are looking forward to welcoming Tim to the Cumberland family.
 His scholarship and teaching interests will add needed depth to our intellectual property curriculum and his exploration of the need for innovation in online learning is a welcome and timely addition.”